top of page

 Applies to businesses with taxable turnover exceeding 100,000 GEL in 12 months.

-Setting up your LLC can be done in person at a Georgian Justice Hall or remotely with a Power of Attorney (POA).
-Here's what you'll need:
+Georgia's high ranking as the 7th easiest country to do business in, according to the World Bank, underscores its streamlined processes.
+Setting up your LLC can be accomplished either in person at a Georgian Justice Hall or remotely through a Power of Attorney (POA).

 • Business Activity: Clearly define your company's primary activities.

-• Company Charter / Founders agreement: A bilingual (Georgian and a language understood by the directors) document outlining company structure, management bodies and responsibilities, and other key details as to how the company will be managed.
+• Company Charter/Founders Agreement: A bilingual document (Georgian and a language understood by the directors) outlining the company's structure, management bodies, their responsibilities, and other crucial details regarding company management.

-• Owners' Passports: Identification for all directors is required.
+• Owners' Passports: Identification for all directors is mandatory.

-• Georgian Address: You'll need an owned (not rented) property address for registration purposes.
+• Georgian Address: An owned (not rented) property address is required for registration purposes.
 The property owner must be present or represented via POA.

-• Georgian Phone Number and Email: For contact and official communication.
+• Georgian Phone Number and Email: Essential for contact and official communication.

-Important Note: Opening a Georgian bank account for your LLC while abroad can be challenging.
-Banks are increasingly cautious.
-If you don't need a Georgian bank account, services like Wise.com offer alternatives.
+Important Note: Opening a Georgian bank account for your LLC while abroad can be challenging due to increasing bank caution.
+If you don't require a Georgian bank account, services like Wise.com offer viable alternatives.

-• Expedited Registration: Possible in under 6 hours with express service (additional fee).
+• Expedited Registration: Achievable in under 6 hours with express service (additional fee applies).

-• Tax Registration: This must be completed separately after LLC registration.
+• Tax Registration: Must be completed separately after LLC registration.

-• Ongoing Costs: No annual fees, but monthly accounting is required (even with no activity).
+• Ongoing Costs: No annual fees, but monthly accounting is mandatory, even in the absence of business activity.

 • Investment Residency: Flexibility for Growth

-• Invest through a Georgian company (minimum: USD 300,000), with specific annual turnover requirements.
-This offers greater business flexibility.
+• Investment through a Georgian Company: Invest a minimum of USD 300,000 through a Georgian company, subject to specific annual turnover requirements.
+This option offers greater business flexibility.

 • Work Residence Permit: Build Your Career in Georgia

-• Secure at least a 6-month employment contract within Georgia (for LLCs or Individual Entrepreneur positions).
+• Employment Contract: Secure a minimum 6-month employment contract within Georgia (for LLCs or Individual Entrepreneur positions).

-• Initial permits are 6-12 months, with potential extensions up to 11 years.
-This is excellent for those committed to establishing themselves in Georgia long-term.
+• Permit Duration: Initial permits are valid for 6-12 months, with potential extensions up to 11 years, making this an excellent choice for those committed to long-term establishment in Georgia.

-There are two main ways to qualify as an HNWI:
+• There are two primary pathways to qualify as an HNWI:

-• Asset-Based: Demonstrate ownership of assets exceeding three million Georgian Lari (approx. $1,075,000).
-Various assets accepted (real estate, stocks, etc.).
-Valuation reports may be needed.
+• Asset-Based: Prove ownership of assets exceeding three million Georgian Lari (approximately $1,075,000).
+Various asset types are accepted (real estate, stocks, etc.).
+Valuation reports might be required.

-Important note: HNWI status alone doesn't grant tax residency; the additional requirement is essential.
+• Important Note: HNWI status alone doesn't confer tax residency; fulfilling the additional requirement is crucial.
 Meeting one of the four combinations (asset+permit, asset+income, etc.) is sufficient.

 Procedures for relocating to Georgia

-Georgia's tax system offers attractive benefits for foreigners, including a territorial approach where you're generally not taxed on income earned outside of Georgia.
-However, understanding what qualifies as "foreign-sourced" income is crucial.
+Georgia's tax system offers enticing benefits for foreigners, including a territorial approach where income earned outside of Georgia is generally not taxed.
+However, understanding the nuances of "foreign-sourced" income is crucial.

-It's also important to distinguish between two types of residency in Georgia:
+It's important to distinguish between two types of residency in Georgia:

 • Legal Residency: Grants the right to live and work in Georgia.

-You can have one without the other, or have both.
-To enjoy the tax advantages Georgia offers, you generally need to be a Georgian tax resident.
+You can have one without the other or both.
+To leverage the tax advantages Georgia offers, you typically need to be a Georgian tax resident.

 How to get tax residency in Georgia

-If you physically spend at least 183 days (that's roughly half the year) within Georgia's borders during any consecutive 12-month period, you automatically qualify as a tax resident.
-There's no complicated application process or stacks of paperwork.
+If you physically spend at least 183 days (approximately half the year) within Georgia during any consecutive 12-month period, you automatically qualify as a tax resident.
+There's no complex application process or excessive paperwork.
 Once you meet the time requirement, you'll enjoy the tax benefits for that entire year.

-P.S.
-You don't have to stay the entire 183 days in one stretch.
-You could spread your time out over several visits throughout the year.
+Note: You don't need to stay for the entire 183 days consecutively.
+You can spread your time across multiple visits throughout the year.

-• Competitive Tax Rates: Georgia boasts some of the world's lowest personal and business tax rates.
+• Competitive Tax Rates: Georgia boasts some of the lowest personal and business tax rates globally.

-• Double Taxation Agreements: Georgia has agreements with over 55 countries, potentially preventing you from being taxed twice on the same income.
+• Double Taxation Agreements: Georgia has agreements with over 55 countries, potentially shielding you from double taxation on the same income.

-• Foreign Income Advantage: The territorial system means income earned outside Georgia is often tax-free, but it's vital to understand the specific rules.
+• Foreign Income Advantage: The territorial system often exempts foreign-sourced income from taxation, but it's vital to understand the specific rules.

-• Banking Access: Tax residency can make opening and managing Georgian bank accounts easier.
+• Banking Access: Tax residency can simplify the process of opening and managing Georgian bank accounts.

 Discovering Georgia: Location, Residency, and Lifestyle

-• Welcome Home: Georgians are known for their incredible hospitality.
-You'll likely find yourself invited to feasts, learning about traditions, and feeling part of the community.
+• Hospitality: Georgians are renowned for their warm hospitality.
+You'll likely find yourself invited to feasts, immersed in traditions, and embraced by the community.

-• Budget-Friendly Living: Daily life in Georgia is quite affordable compared to many European countries.
+• Affordability: Daily life in Georgia is remarkably affordable compared to many European countries.

-• Delicious Food: Explore fresh flavors, unique spices, and, of course, Georgia's famous wines.
+• Culinary Delights: Explore fresh flavors, unique spices, and, of course, Georgia's celebrated wines.

-• Natural Beauty: From beaches to mountains, Georgia offers endless opportunities for outdoor adventures.
+• Natural Beauty: From pristine beaches to majestic mountains, Georgia offers endless opportunities for outdoor adventures.

-• Rich History: Ancient monasteries, fortresses, and bustling cities showcase Georgia's fascinating past.
+• Rich History: Ancient monasteries, imposing fortresses, and vibrant cities showcase Georgia's captivating past.

 get in touch for transform your business in country Georgia